South Sudan

 We work with partners across South Sudan’s health system to respond to challenges so that women, children, and families can access safe and equitable health care.

-In South Sudan, MOMENTUM works with the Ministry of Health, local partners, and community leaders to improve the health of mothers and children and to strengthen the resilience of the country’s health system.
-This support includes mitigating the impact of COVID-19, tackling gender inequality, expanding access to voluntary family planning, and improving health care for mothers, newborns, and children.
+In South Sudan, two MOMENTUM projects—Integrated Health Resilience and Routine Immunization Transformation and Equity—work with the Ministry of Health, local partners, and community leaders to improve the health of mothers and children, strengthen the resilience of the country’s health system, and vaccinate more people against COVID-19.

 Building Health Resilience